Sourav-Goyal19/Resume-Builder/README.md

 ## Bug Reports and Feature Requests
 If you encounter any issues or have ideas for new features, we encourage you to share them with us.
 File a bug report or submit a feature request using the [New Issues](#new-issues) page.

-## Meet the Team
-We're a group of dedicated individuals who are passionate about creating tools that empower professionals.
-Meet our core contributors and learn more about their contributions to the Awesome Resume Builder.

-## License
-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the application for both personal and commercial purposes.

----

-Thank you for choosing the Awesome Resume Builder to create your professional resume.
-We're committed to helping you put your best foot forward in your career journey.
-If you have any questions or feedback, don't hesitate to reach out.
-Happy resume building!

-Last updated: 2023-08-12